 - Poland: is one of the affordable places to study in Europe, the country is also home to some of the oldest institutions and has an excellent educational system.
 The general cost of living in this country is also affordable and students can make do with their expenses by getting part-time employment while they study in the country.
 Poland permits international students to work for a period of 20 hours each week when in school sessions.
 They can work full-time when school is on a break as long as a student work permit is already issued.

 - South Africa: is a diverse community with a rising economy.
 South Africa stands as a site of an affordable educational system in Africa together with a high standard of education.
 The country is also gradually becoming a hot spot for international students from different parts of the world who like to explore and learn a different culture or environment.
 With a valid student visa, international students can work for a maximum of 20 hours each week in South Africa till the expiration of the student visa.
-Students can get jobs on-campus and off-campus provided all requirements are met and can also apply for scholarship.
+Students can get jobs on-campus, off-campus provided all requirements are met and can also apply for scholarship.